Mental Health, Addiction and Intellectual Disability Services

 Here at Southern DHB, we’re up to the challenge of realising our vision of Better Health, Better Lives, Whanau Ora; and to help us achieve this we’re very focused on bringing into our organisation people who display our values of being Kind, Open and Positive, with a sense of Community.

 At the very top of the list of reasons to join us at Southern DHB is the lifestyle.
-We’re home to the most beautiful landscapes in NZ, if it’s the great outdoors that presses your buttons; and we’re within easy reach of the likes of Queenstown if it's adrenalin you seek.
-It’s all here - the opportunity to create a fantastic work / life balance is waiting for you!
-The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education, minimal traffic and friendly locals, but with the same sporting and cultural activities you’d find anywhere else.
-Whether it's surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art – there’s literally something for everyone.
-Check out https://southernhealthcareers.nz/ for what the region, and we, can offer you and your whanau.
+We’re home to the most beautiful landscapes in NZ, if it’s the great outdoors that presses your buttons; and we’re within easy reach of the likes of Queenstown if its adrenalin you seek.
+It’s all here - the opportunity to create a fantastic work/life balance is waiting for you.
+The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education, affordable housing, minimal traffic and friendly locals, but with the same sporting and cultural activities you’d find anywhere else.
+Whether it’s surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art – there’s literally something for everyone.
+Check out https://southernhealthcareers.nz/ for what the region and we can offer you and your whanau.

 A strong knowledge base is essential to meeting the challenge of caring for people in a mental health environment as no two days are the same.
 You will have a high standard of competence and performance, and enjoy the challenge of working with patients in this setting.